dominant-strategies/Quai-Macro-Model/Research/Admin/Questions.md

 	1. I believe it should be true with it becoming harder and harder for hashes to be found, but does the reward size going up outpace it?
 8. The controller doesn't control anything related to the issuance constant right?
 I assume it is a constant but if it was a flexible variable then it might be in the purview of the controller.
 9. Is Current Block Reward Ratio Metric the same thing as Block Mining Rewards Ratio Metric
+10. Do we need to model vesting as part of our process?